 - 1. Families identified by the PHA as being among those least likely to apply.
 These families may include the frail elderly, homeless and disabled because of their inability to travel to the PHA's application office. - 2.
+Families identified in the jurisdiction's Consolidated Plan as being expected to reside in the PHA's jurisdiction because of present or planned employment.

+D. Equal Opportunity

-Families identified in the jurisdiction's Consolidated Plan as being expected to reside in the PHA's jurisdiction because of present or planned employment. - D. Equal Opportunity nondiscrimination requirements of Federal and state laws, and HUD guidelines for fair housing that require the use of the equal opportunity logo, statement, and slogan.
+All outreach efforts must be accomplished in accordance with the nondiscrimination requirements of Federal and state laws, and HUD guidelines for fair housing that require the use of the equal opportunity logo, statement, and slogan.